 I first tasted this dish on holiday in Pakistan.
 We had travelled to Murree and then taken a little coach ride to Ayubia, which is a remote town further up the mountains.
 These are the foothills of the Himalayas, also known as the Switzerland of Asia!
 We told the cook that we were going for a walk up the mountains and would be back in an hour.
 Could he make us something filling and tasty.
 He looked at us as if to say "shouldn't everything always be tasty?"
 Anyway we had a delicious and memorable meal and it gives me great pleasure to be able to pass this on to others to savour!
 The list of ingredients looks long but it is an easy to cook dish, the actual cooking time is perhaps 15-20 minutes.
 These amounts should be enough for 4/5 people.

 The words Khada masala mean 'whole spice'.
 Some people say it means 'un-fried or raw' spices.

-Note: This dish is ideal for a slow cooker.
+The last 5 pictures are of it cooking in a slow cooker.
 Just put everything in and cook on high until it comes to boil and then leave to cook on medium for 6-8 hours.
-See pictures 4 to 9

 1 kg. good quality mutton or lamb leg or shoulder meat, cut into cubes.
 Ask your butcher to cut it for you, leaving the bones in.
 Other meats can also be cooked in the same way.

 2 medium sized onions (300 gm. total), peeled and coarsely chopped

 5 cloves of garlic, whole or roughly chopped